danmayer/danmayer.github.com/_posts/2013-07-13-ruby-formatter-and-runner.md

 ### Other examples of running Ruby code

 I will post more on deferred-server and server-responder at some point in the future.
-For now if you can read more about the [deferred-server script runner](http://git-hook-responder.herokuapp.com/examples) at the example section.
+For now you can read more about the [deferred-server script runner](http://git-hook-responder.herokuapp.com/examples) in the examples section.

 Also, you can check out my first real world usage to run custom Ruby on a static page.
 It uses a custom JS script on my resume, which runs embedded JS to [on the fly build a PDF](http://resume.mayerdan.com/) of my resume (click the PDF link to see it in action, view the page source to see how it works).
+This has been running 'in production' for months without issue.
 The source for custom Ruby on the page is pretty hilarious.

     <div class="ruby-runner-custom" style="display:none;" data-sig="IhFw4kpAHfpiBkbNv0s4ALR8tjc=" data-auto-init="false">
       <pre class="code">